hyperledger/identus-cloud-agent/docs/decisions/20230405-did-linked-resources.md

 ### Storage limitations

 All decentralized storage (DLT or IPFS) has storage limitations, and the amount of data that can be stored is limited by the available storage capacity and the way how the resources are stored.

-Known limitations for concrete decentralized storage:
+The following aspect must be taken into account for storing the resources in DLT:

-- Cardano blockchain (the resource is stored in the metadata space of the Tx): up to 64KB
+- transaction size limit (can be mitigated by data fragmentation, so the single resource is stored in multiple transactions) - 16KB, 32KB, 64KB, up to 1MB - depending on the type of the blockchain
-- Cheqd blockchain: up to 32KB
-- IPFS: up to 5GB (Go SDK is limited by 255MB by default per file)
-- PostgreSQL (the resource is stored as JSON field): 255MB
+- throughput - bytes we can insert to storage per unit of time
+- latency - multi-second time per insert
+- cost - each insertion costs fees

 Based on the nature of the resource the size limitations must be considered.

-For the following resource types and the common use cases 32KB should be enough, so it's possible to store these on DLT:
+For the following resource types and the common use cases 16KB should be enough, so it's possible to store these on DLT:
 - credential schema
 - credential definition
 - logo in SVG format
-- Merkle Tree DAG
+- Merkle Tree
 - documentation in the markdown format

-For larger resources IPFS or another option should be considered.
+For larger resource types IPFS or another option should be considered.
 Large resource examples:
 - media files
 - large documents
 - large revocation status lists

+IPFS doesn't have a size limitation (it's limited by the underlying storage or the particular SDK) and requires additional infrastructure and `incentives` (the way to pay for the storage) from the community.

+IPFS can be used for storing the resources, but it should be covered in the scope of separated ADR.

 ### Scalability

 While DLT and IPFS are designed for scalability, they can still face issues with scalability when it comes to storing SSI resources.
 As more users store their SSI resources on these platforms, it can become more difficult to scale the infrastructure to handle the increased demand.

-DLT and IPFS and other decentralized storages should not be considered for storing large collections of resources.
-For these cases, the hybrid solutions should be considered when the payload of the resource is stored off-chain and the hash for the resource is stored on-chain.

-**NOTE:** A hybrid solution is out of the scope of this ADR.
+To mitigate the scalability challenge the `hybrid` solution can be considered.
+In this case, the resource is stored in the centralized database or IPFS system, and the `hash`, `signature` or other metadata that guarantees the `trust` is stored on-chain.

 Storing credential schemas, and logos, not large documents don't require the hybrid solution, so the use cases for it is out of scope in the current ADR.